jdittrich/userNeedResearchBook/text/allURBook.md

 ![](images/ObservationDesignU4Workplace.jpg)

-I suppose the image wins big times here.
+I suppose the image wins.

 While the above example just shows a setting, we could as well combine the strengths of text and images in an annotated photo.

 Or you could show your general findings about how people organize their desktops by sketching a prototypical arrangement of items.

-Illustrations and photos in particular have another function aside of getting information across: They make the research and its findings more graspable, intuitive and “real” for your audience.
+Illustrations and photos in particular have another function aside of getting information across: They make the research and its findings more graspable, intuitive and »real« for your audience.
 Just like scenarios and quotes they enable to imagine how your research participants acted which in turn helps to develop empathy for them.
 Consider again our example from above in which an image and a text were compared.
 The photo